Asia-Pacific Economic Cooperation: Proposed FTAAP

 APEC first formally started discussing the concept of a Free Trade Area of the Asia-Pacific (FTAAP) at its summit in 2006 in Hanoi.
-However, the proposal for such an area has been around since at least 1966 and Japanese economist Kiyoshi Kojima's proposal for a Pacific Free Trade agreement proposal.
+However, the proposal for such an area has been around since at least 1966 and Japanese economist Kiyoshi Kojima's proposal for a Pacific Free Trade agreement.
 While it gained little traction, the idea led to the formation of Pacific Trade and Development Conference and then the Pacific Economic Cooperation Council in 1980 and then APEC in 1989.

 In the wake of the 2006 summit, economist C. Fred Bergsten advocated a Free Trade Agreement of Asia-Pacific, including the United States amongst the proposed parties to any agreement at that time.
 His ideas convinced the APEC Business Advisory Council to support this concept.
 Relatedly, ASEAN and existing free trade agreement (FTA) partners negotiated the Regional Comprehensive Economic Partnership (RCEP), not officially including Russia.
 The Trans-Pacific Partnership (TPP) without China or Russia involved became the US-promoted trade negotiation in the region.
 At the APEC summit in Beijing in 2014, the three plans were all in discussion.
 President Obama hosted a TPP meeting at the US Embassy in Beijing in advance of the APEC gathering.

 The proposal for a FTAAP arose due to the lack of progress in the Doha round of World Trade Organization negotiations, and as a way to overcome the "noodle bowl" effect created by overlapping and conflicting elements of the copious free trade agreements – there were approximately 60 free trade agreements in 2007, with an additional 117 in the process of negotiation in Southeast Asia and the Asia-Pacific region.
 In 2012, ASEAN+6 countries alone had 339 free trade agreements – many of which were bilateral.